 Facebook currently allows you to turn off the tag suggestions feature, even though it is automatically enabled.
 To turn this off, go into the settings menu, select the "Timeline and Tagging" option and then navigate to the area that says "Who sees tag suggestions when photos that look like you are uploaded?"
 There, you can toggle it from "friends" to "no one."

 While you are at it, you might want turn on the setting that requires you to confirm a tag.
 That means every time someone tags a photo of you, you can decide whether or not you want that tag to be applied.

-"What they are doing is a logical next step for them, but they are taking advantage of our apathy," Sileo said.
+To do that, head back to that "Timeline and Tagging" option and then navigate to the area that says "review tags people add to your posts before the tags appear on Facebook" and select "enable."Ultimately, if Facebook does add the profile photo into the facial recognition mix it will just be adding more photos to the collection it already uses to identity you in other photos, but it does bring to light why looking over and understanding privacy settings is so important."What they are doing is a logical next step for them, but they are taking advantage of our apathy," Sileo said.
 "They know they can push the privacy envelope and that likely we won't respond.
 It is our responsibility to understand and change settings we can control -- we are choosing to put our information on this network."